THE STORY OF CABEL T-B RECORDING

 stage, the material becomes much more entertaining as opposed to the old

-non consistent banter between Lee and Dino.
-As the contract with
+non consistent banter between Lee and Dino in the later part of 1987.

 THE STORY OF CABEL T-B RECORDING